Christine-M174/react-hooks-axios-crudapp/documentation/NOTES.md

 ## useForm(); -->> handleSubmit(event)
 // Note(4) ::  the react-hook-form functions and the futures https://react-hook-form.com/v6/api#handleSubmit
       events // onSubmit

+## setValue()
+ // Note(5) : This function allows you to dynamically set the value of a registered field and have the options to validate and update the form state. setValue('name', 'value', { shouldValidate: true })

+##
 -----------------------------------------------------------------------------------------------------------------------

 ### react router